eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 by the European Commission after an agreement on the requirements has been reached.

-### 3.3 Questions for Discussion
+### 3.3 Discussion topics

-Below is a list of questions to be addressed before drafting HLRs related to Certificate Transparency:
+Below is a list of topics to be addressed before drafting HLRs related to Certificate Transparency:

-**Question 1:** A CT log shall be provided by an EU infrastructure, which shall be able to handle the registration of access certificates.
-Are there any specific requirements for this infrastructure?
+#### EU CT log infrastructure
 Currently, Certificate Transparency (CT) logs, operated by providers such as Google and Cloudflare, are primarily used to record TLS certificates in the Web PKI.
 For the EUDI ecosystem, a similar level of transparency and